Payroll in India: A Comprehensive Guide

 1. Recruitment Services:

 Wisemonk provides end-to-end recruitment support, from resume screening to submitting candidates after interviews.
-Their team handles the entire process, including initial assessments, coordinating interviews, and final candidate selection.
-This service streamlines the hiring process, helping you find the right talent efficiently.
+Our team handles the entire process, including initial assessments, coordinating interviews, and final candidate selection to help you find the right talent efficiently.

 2. Employer of Record (EOR) Services: